Maximuis94/OSRS-Trade-Ledger/py/README.md

-# Changes relative to OSRS-GE-Ledger
+# Changes relative to previous repo

 As of now, the following components have been successfully implemented;

 ### Folder structure
 - Modules are now stored in separate directories, making the project much more tidy
 - Exact categorization is a work in progress, though.